 - All residents must refrain from causing any noise or disruptions that could infringe on other students’ right to study or sleep during these times.
 The general guideline is that noise from one’s room should not be audible outside the room door nor in adjacent rooms.
 All residents and guests must be sensitive their neighbors, who may need quiet during times other than Quiet Hours.

-- Use of amplified musical instruments and drums is prohibited in the residential housing facilities.
+- Use of amplifiers or amplified musical instruments and drums is prohibited in the residential housing facilities.

 - During final exam week, 23-hour Quiet Hours will be enforced beginning at 5.00 p.m. on the last day of classes.
-“Blow-out hour” is from 8-9pm nightly during finals week.
-The building staff will post quiet hours during breaks.
+Normal noise hours during final weeks are from 8-9pm nightly.
+The Housing and Residence Life staff will post quiet hours during breaks.

 - Students attending University functions in facilities adjacent to residential facilities are expected to be courteous at all times.